Seravo/docs/_posts/2015-10-12-configure-vagrant-box.md

 ## Using dotenv

-The `wp-config.php` uses by default [Dotenv](https://github.com/vlucas/phpdotenv) so you can create a file `.env` to override default environment variables.
+The `wp-config.php` file uses [Dotenv](https://github.com/vlucas/phpdotenv) by default which enables you to create a file called `.env` in the root of your project to override default environment variables.

 Example:
 ```